codyclay88/dependent-dropdowns/README.md

 ## Tid-bits:
 - The dependent dropdowns must exist within the same form.
 - Dependent `<select>` can only depend on other `<select>` elements.
+- A lot of the implementation for v2 was borrowed from [fixi.js](https://github.com/bigskysoftware/fixi/blob/master/fixi.js), which managed to solve a much harder problem than I am in much fewer lines of code, and I learned a lot from it.

 ## Pull Requests
 I'd love feedback and help in making this better.
 I'm a bit naive in the client side JavaScript world (I've spent most of my career "frameworking" with Angular and React, so naturally I have very little clue how to do much Vanilla JavaScript in the browser).